oVirt/ovirt-site/source/release/3.3.1/index.html.md

  - Cannot set disk interface in user portal
  - [oVirt][Neutron] External network not blocked for hot updating
  - REST-API: Inconsistent schema implementation in PayloadFile
+ - Import Template(s) window shows loading but never timeout nor shows information to import the template.
+ - problems in engine-backup.sh
+ - last pull of translations from Zanata for rhev-m 3.3 product.  - Creating VM from Foreman fails with oVirt 3.3.1 beta.

 <Category:Documentation> <Category:Releases>